nickthecook/archyve/README.md

 - `DEFAULT_API_KEY` must be a 48-byte value encoded in base64.
 Generate a key with `openssl rand -base64 48`.
 - `DEFAULT_CLIENT_ID` can be any string, but it should be unique to your app.
 A UUID is recommended.

-> If you are running the app via `docker compose`, set the above two environment variables in your `local.env` file and restart the containers.
+> If you are running the app via `docker compose`, set the above two environment variables in your `.env` file and restart the containers.

 > If you are running the app on your host, set the two above environment variables in `config/dev/config.json` and run `rails db:seed`.